It's time for an update

 Farewell, Internet Explorer.

-A combi boiler is a type of boiler that can provide both hot water and central heating.
+A combi boiler is a type of gas boiler that can provide both hot water and central heating.
 They also known as 'combination boilers' as they were originally designed to combine all the components of a traditional central heating system into one compact unit.

 How does a combi boiler work?

 When you require heating or hot water, a gas burner in the combi boiler is ignited.
-The heat from the flame is transferred via the main heat exchanger to the primary circuit, at which point the heat is moved to either directly to the radiators or to your taps via a plate heat exchanger.
+The heat from the flame is transferred via the main heat exchanger to the primary circuit, at which point the heat is moved either directly to the radiators or to your taps via a plate heat exchanger.

-Many modern combi boilers also have a pre-heat system which allows the combi boiler to store a small amount water which can drawn from the boiler.
+Many modern combi boilers also have a pre-heat system which allows the combi boiler to store a small amount of water which can be drawn from the boiler.
 The water is held inside the boiler and maintained at your desired temperature throughout the day, ready to be sent to the hot water tap as quickly as possible.

 What are the advantages of a combi boiler?